 Born in Houston, Texas, Linny moved to New Hampshire with her family when she was 10 years old.
 To excite her about the move, her parents bribed her with a pony, and it was all she needed to hear to make the move.
-Sure enough, her pony, Sparky, was in her backyard as soon as they moved to Bath.
+Sure enough, her pony, Sparky, was in her backyard as soon as they moved.
 Horses aren’t the only things that Linny loves.
 With a talent and passion for music and art, Linny earned a talent grant to study opera music in New York City and Coesfeld, Germany and has performed all over the world.
 After spending some time in Charleston, South Carolina, and Nashville, Tennessee, she traded in the hustle and bustle of city life for the quiet countryside.
 Linny spent several years working as a wrangler in California giving horse rides along the ocean into the mountains and providing musical entertainment for guests.